 - Collaborate with data analysts, data scientists, AI software engineers, and stakeholders to make effective use of core data assets

 - Monitor and improve the health of our data pipelines and quality

 - Contribute to the evolution of tools, systems, and methods for harnessing data

 - Help ensure appropriate data privacy and security

 Back-end developers are the lifeblood of the web.
-They are responsible to writing the core application logic for websites, web apps, and mobile applications.
-Back-end developers can work in almost and language (and sometimes framework) under the sun, and typically spend most of their time interfacing with databases and writing APIs that make the front-end developer’s lives easier.
+They are responsible for writing the core application logic for websites, web apps, and mobile applications.
+Back-end developers can work in almost any language (and sometimes framework) under the sun, and typically spend most of their time interfacing with databases and writing APIs that make the front-end developer’s lives easier.

 - PHP (God forbid - sorry if this is you)

 Common back-end frameworks 🔗